nye17/javelin/README.rst

 What is JAVELIN
 ===============

-**JAVELIN** stands (reluctantly) for Just Another Version of Estimating Lags In Nuclei.
-As an updated version of SPEAR, it is also completely re-written in Python, providing much more flexibilities in both functionality and visualization.
+**JAVELIN** stands (reluctantly) for Just Another Vehicle for Estimating Lags In Nuclei.
+As a version of our SPEAR algorithm written in Python to provide more flexibility in both functionality and visualization.

 ..
 Caution::